gtheler/thesis/110-sds/sds.md

 ```

 FeenoX provides mechanisms to inform its progress by writing certain information to devices or files, which in turn can be monitored remotely or even trigger server actions.
 Progress can be as simple as an ASCII bar (triggered with `--progress` in the command line or with the keyword [`PROGRESS`](https://www.seamplex.com/feenox/feenox-manual.html#problem) in the input file) to more complex mechanisms like writing the status in a shared memory segment.
-[Figure @fig-caeplex-progress] shows how the [CAEplex](https://www.caeplex.com) platform shows the progress interactively in its web-based interface.
+@Fig-caeplex-progress shows how the [CAEplex](https://www.caeplex.com) platform shows the progress interactively in its web-based interface.

 ![ASCII progress bars parsed and converted into a web-based interface](caeplex-progress.png){#fig-caeplex-progress width_latex=65% width_html=100%}